Technical Overview

 Read-only, independent data capture

-Ivyron Audit ingests telemetry in a read-only configuration using standard robotics and IoT protocols.
+Ivyron Audit ingests telemetry in a read-only configuration using existing robotics and IoT data interfaces.

 • No command injection